FrostyX/frostyx.github.io/_posts/2024-06-15-devconf-2024-report.md

 tags: fedora report devconf
 ---

-This year's [DevConf][devconf] was a blast and the best time I had on a conference probably since [2019 Flock in Budapest][flock].
+This year's [DevConf][devconf] was a blast and the best time I had at a conference probably since [2019 Flock in Budapest][flock].
 Thank you all who make events like these happen.